-The Rosso is the estate’s flagship wine, and because it employs the Bordeaux grape varieties it was therefore initially labelled a Vino di Tavola and then was called an IGT Vallagarina.
+The Rosso is the estate’s flagship wine, an unusually simple name in these days of fantasy names.
+Because it employs the Bordeaux grape varieties, it was therefore initially labelled a Vino di Tavola and then was called an IGT Vallagarina.
 These days, it is an IGP Vigneti Delle Dolomiti.
 None of these classifications is likely to attract your attention or give clues to the excellence of the wine.
 Only the name San Leonardo has resonance with those that know.
 For some reason, Rosso is an “insider’s wine”, yet something of a grail for Italian wine lovers.

 This beautiful estate of 300 hectares at Campi Santi has ancient roots.
 Here we are in the Val Lagarina, where a rural road flanks the left bank of the River Adige.
 It’s the Via Claudia Augusta, built by the Romans to Austria and Germany in 15 BC.
 San Leonardo has always been a strategic location, and so has quite a story to tell.

 The King of the Lombards married here, at the Campi Santi, in 589 AD.
 In 972 AD the Bishop of Verona granted vineyards, shown in a rediscovered fresco in the ancient local Church.